thatguy1155/rn-pics/README.md

 Implement the following features in the app using React Native and demo the app functionality using the ios simulator and the Android emulator.

-Once you're finished record a screen capture of your demo for the features.
-We wont need voice or audio if that is a particular challenge for you.
+Once you're finished with the implementation then record a screen capture demo of the requirements.
+If you can, please walk us through your demo with a mic.
 You can use Quicktime "New screen recording" or any other video screen capture system.

+Deliverable: Email us the following:

-Push your code to a public github repository and send us the link to it with the screen capture.
+- Link to your code implementation on a public github repository
+- Video file for demo screen capture

 ## Steps to develop.